TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/default-variants.md

       <Text
         onPress={() =>
           notify('error', {
+            params: {
               description: 'This is where the toast text goes. ',
               title: 'Error',
+            },
           })
         }>
         Emit error